Hair Loss vs Hair Breakage: What Is The Difference?

-Hair Loss vs Hair Breakage: The Differences Explained
+Hair Loss vs Hair Breakage: Key Differences You Need to Know

 Hair loss and hair breakage ultimately lead to the same situation, which is having less hair on your head.
 However, they are completely different things with different causes, risk factors, and treatment options:

 Hair loss or hair shedding occurs when the root or hair follicle weakens and falls off the scalp completely.
 Usually, this happens gradually, but in some cases, hair loss can be rapid.
 Either way, the end result of hair loss is having thinner hair on your scalp with significantly less volume.